 We've always been home to the national attractions that bring many kids here with school excursions, but there's far more here than you might recall from Year 6 camp.
 The world-class exhibitions at the National Gallery and the National Museum bring more mature visitors, along with the newly expanded National Zoo (who hosts many a celeb at their premium in-exhibit hotel rooms - fancy a bear beside you while you sleep?) and the list goes on... the Enlighten festival, Multicultural festival, Floriade, Good Food month, the rise and rise of Braddon's hipster movement and the foreshore developments of Kingston and the new City-to-Lake West Basin precincts, it's a foodie's paradise.
 One great idea I've heard of is using the alphabet as a way of deciding which place to visit next!
-Award-winning Aubergine tonight, anyone?
+Two-hatted Aubergine tonight, anyone?

 Canberra is a mecca for families.
 Its low crime, clean, open air and plethora of options to get out of the house attracts many who settle here for the early years and stay for the long term.
 "It's a great place to raise the kids", is the catch cry often overheard at playgrounds.
 Many move here and rent before buying, providing an ongoing supply of tenants drawn to the highly-regarded schools (both public and private) and the high quality of family life here.